Key takeaways

 Common pitfalls to avoid

-- Materiality set too low, noise drowns signal.
+- Materiality set too low: noise drowns signal.

 - Checklists misaligned with Tally or Zoho workflows.